 Independence for Azawad

 Today there are between 25 and 30 million people who speak the Berber language, most are Muslims, but some are Christian and a small minority are Jews.
 For the past couple of decades, there has been a strong revival of Berber culture.
-Berber arts and crafts are taught to younger generations, the language is preserved, and festivals such as equestrian horse shows attract large audiences.
+Berber arts and crafts are taught to younger generations, the language is revived, and festivals such as equestrian horse shows attract large audiences.
 Berber music, with musicians such as Bombino and Tinariwen, has received world-wide attention.

 There are also demands for political rights.
 Some Berber want independence for their homeland which they regard as occupied, and mismanaged, by Arabs in the north and by black Africans in the south.
 The political instability of countries such as Algeria and Libya has provided opportunities to realize these aims.
 The overthrow of the Gaddafi regime in Libya in the fall of 2011 allowed some Tuaregs to escape with their weapons to Mali where they began a guerrilla war against the government.
-In April 2012, once the president was overthrown in a military coup, the guerrilla movement, the MNLA, declared independence for a country they called “Azawad,” with Gao and Timbuktu as its main towns [Read more: “The libraries of Timbuktu“]
+In April 2012, once the president of Mali was overthrown in a military coup, the guerrilla movement, the MNLA, declared independence for a country they called “Azawad,” with Gao and Timbuktu as its main cities [Read more: “The libraries of Timbuktu“]

 In Our Time, “The Almoravid Empire”